 We strongly recommend you bring a photo album with images of your community, your house or flat, family, pets, local landscapes, etc.

-If you play a portable musical instrument, like a whistle or ukulele, bring that.
+If you play a portable musical instrument, like a recorder or ukulele, bring that.
 If you are in a group and you know each other then perhaps one of you can bring a guitar.

 If you sing, then please think about sharing songs, when appropriate, with people you meet.